Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 1) VQE

 VQE is mainly applied in computational chemistry.
-With the development of modern quantum chemistry, computational chemistry has become an important tool for drug synthesis, catalyst preparation, etc. However, chemical calculation involves a huge computation burden, whereas classical computers are stretched thin to provide adequate calculation accuracy and calculation scale.
-So, since quantum chemistry has to do with quantum systems, why not simulate computations on a quantum computer?
+With the development of modern quantum chemistry, computational chemistry has become an important tool for drug synthesis, catalyst preparation, etc, which involves a huge computation burden.
 VQE simulates chemical computation on a NISQ quantum computer.
 It not only ensures the coherence of the quantum state but also achieves chemical accuracy for finding the ground state of a quantum chemical system.
 Its pipeline involves 3 major steps:

 \emph{Step 1 -- Pre-process}

 Firstly, a quantum chemical system (electron system of a molecular) is represented as a Hamiltonian by Born-Oppenheimer approximation: